kristiangoystdal/OV_Door/README.md

 ## Overview

-OV_Door is a Python-based application for Windows, specifically designed for managing door access controls at Omega Verksted.
-This tool integrates seamlessly into the system tray of Windows computers, providing efficient and unobtrusive management of access controls with easy startup management.
+OV_Door is a Python-based application for Windows, specifically designed for showcasing door status at Omega Verksted.
+This tool integrates seamlessly into the system tray of Windows computers, providing efficient and unobtrusive way to check the status.

 ## Features